Shadow Mountain Lookout – 10.2mi / 16.5km

 The trail leaves the easy going of the lakeshore and begins climbing through the lodgepole forest.
 As you climb higher up on the moraine, you get filtered views of the lake below.
 The trail turns sharply, crossing a gully, then wrapping around rock outcroppings with great formations.
 Views open to the south before disappearing as you enter back into the trees.
 Just below the lookout, the trail begins switchbacking up at a steeper grade for the last 450ft/135m to the top.
 Just before the lookout, you get some views looking down on Grand Lake.

 The aging lookout tower itself is no longer accessible but views looking down into the valleys below and across to the various mountain ranges are still wonderful.
-On the way back, consider exploring Ranger Meadows (see Ranger Meadows Loop in 0-5 Miles for description).
+On the way back, consider exploring Ranger Meadows (see Ranger Meadows Loop for description).

 An alternate route from the East Shore Trailhead follows along Shadow Mountain Lake from the town of Grand Lake offering abundant lake views as well.
 While about the same length, it adds an additional 120ft/36m elevation change each way.